1. WHAT IS THE GUIDE ABOUT?

 Some of the more popular groups on Facebook for sale/trade/buy are:

 The second hand market is nothing like Magic where there are millions of potential buyers, but because of the relatively small player base, you might end up with loads of cards that will never see anything but the inside of a binder stocked away underneath your bed.
-Destiny is NOT a good investment from a strictly monetary perspective.
+Destiny doesn't feel like a good investment from a strictly monetary perspective.

 5. WHAT ARE "CYCLES", "FORMATS" AND "ROTATION"?

-So, you just bought your first Starter Set (maybe the Two-player Starter Set), and now you hear about this phenomenon of rotation, and you start wondering if you made a wrong choice in buying whatever you ended up buying.
+So, you just bought your first Starter Set (maybe the Two-player Starter Set, which is still considered a good starting point), find a great offer on some Destiny Booster Displays somewhere on the dark web, and now you suddenly hear about this phenomenon of ROTATION, and you start wondering if you made a wrong choice in buying whatever you ended up buying.

 ROTATION is according to the official article released by the game designers: